tc39/proposal-type-annotations/README.md

 ### Does this proposal mean that TypeScript developers would have to modify their codebases?

 No. TypeScript can continue to be TypeScript, with no compatibility impact or changes to code bases.
-This proposal would give developers the *option* to restrict themselves to a particular subset of TypeScript which would run as JavaScript without transpilation.
+This proposal would give developers the _option_ to restrict themselves to a particular subset of TypeScript which would run as JavaScript without transpilation.

-Developers may still want to use TypeScript syntax for a few reasons, for example:
+Developers may still want to use TypeScript syntax for other reasons:

-- Use of certain syntax features which are not supported in JavaScript (e.g., `const enum`, concise field definitions)
+* Use of certain syntax features which are not supported in JavaScript (e.g., `enum`, concise field definitions)
-- Compatibility with legacy code bases which may run into certain syntax edge cases that are handled differently
+* Compatibility with legacy code bases which may run into certain syntax edge cases that are handled differently
-- Non-standard extensions/reinterpretations of JavaScript (e.g., legacy decorators, Set semantics for fields)
+* Non-standard extensions/reinterpretations of JavaScript (e.g., legacy decorators, Set semantics for fields)

-If developers decide to adopt an existing TypeScript code base to standard JavaScript under this proposal, the goal is that the modifications would be slight.
+If developers decide to migrate an existing TypeScript code base to standard JavaScript under this proposal, the goal of this proposal is that the modifications would be slight.
 Ideally, one could write a codemod that does them automatically.
-Hopefully, the effort would be small, while the promise of having TypeScript code that does not need transpilation is a big motivation.
-But there would be no forcing function
+Hopefully, the effort would be small, and the promise of having TypeScript code that does not need transpilation would be a big motivation.
+But the developers could decide to stick with TypeScript transpilation and enjoy the full power of TypeScript.

 ### What about compatibililty with ReasonML, PureScript, and other statically typed languages that compile to JavaScript?